 Christian Education (Catechetics and General Pedagogy) - For various reasons Lutheran pastors must be conversant with the principles of pedagogy and educational methodology.
 To assist the student in this direction the Seminary offers courses in Catechetics and Christian Education.
-Each member of the Middler and Senior classes is required to present two catechizations on subjects assigned to him, one from the Catechism, the other Professor Irwin Habeck from Bible History, with critique by the class and the instructor.
+Each member of the Middler and Senior classes is required to present two catechizations on subjects assigned to him, one from the Catechism, the other from

+Professor Armin Panning

+Professor Edward Fredrich

+Professor Martin Albrecht

+Bible History, with critique by the class and the instructor.
 The final Senior assignment is a written catechization on a part of the Catechism.

 Educ.
 257 Methods in Christian Education:

-Primary, Secon dary, Adult
+Primary, Secondary, Adult

 Each quarter 2 hours Albrecht, Fredrich, Kuske

 Educ.
-357 Practice Teach ing in Religion
+357 Practice Teaching in Religion

 Each quarter 2 hours Albrecht, Fredrich, Kuske

-Church Music. - The purpose of this course is to acquaint the student with the historical background of modern church music practice and to prepare him for intelligent and faithful leadership in this phase of congregational life.
+Church Music - The purpose of this course is to acquaint the student with the historical background of modern church music practice and to prepare him for intelligent and faithful leadership in this phase of congregational life.

+C. M. 145 Lutheran Hymnology

+3rd quarter 2 hours Albrecht

+C. M. 246 Choral Study

+All Classes

-C. M. 145 3rd quarter Lutheran Hymnology 2 hours Albrecht C. M. 246 All Classes Choral Study Each quarter 1 hour Albrecht C. M. 283 3rd quarter The History of Christian Church 3 hours Music Albrecht
+Each quarter 1 hour Albrecht

+C. M. 283 The History of Christian Church Music

+3rd quarter 3 hours Albrecht

-Vicarship - As a part of the curriculum of Seminary training all students are obligated to a fullyear of vicar service under the supervision of the Seminary, normally to be served after the completion of the Middler year.
+Vicarship - As a part of the curriculum of Seminary training all students are obligated to a full year of vicar service under the supervision of the Seminary, normally to be served after the completion of the Middler year.
 Exceptions on the basis of valid grounds can be made only by joint resolution of the faculty and the Seminary Board of Control.